The Center for Spiritual Living, Redding

 Wishing you a blessed Holiday Season and prosperous New Year!

 Rev. Mary Mitchell and Sue MillerBornBack to Top

 This December the invitation is to take the time to simply sit and stare into the many forms of light that are artfully created to decorate our homes and surroundings for the holidays.
 This time of year many faith paths celebrate the season with candles and lights to remind us of the indwelling Light of Spirit.
 Recently, in a class, we watched the mystery of lighting a candle and pondered the question, "At what point does the spark of the match become the light and where does the flame end and become the light?"
 Sitting quietly with a lit candle invokes a depth of silence from within.
 It allows our mind to rest.
 As we become more still we become closer to our thoughts of God.
 When we dwell in our thoughts of God, we draw on the strength and wisdom that we long for.
 Sri Daya Mata reminds us that, "...in that thought we draw the strength, the wisdom, the great love for which our souls hunger.
 Be mentally anchored in that which alone is changeless in this changing world: God."
 May you be peaceful and present with Light that sparkles in your life.

 Blessings Always, Rev. Sue MillerBornBack to Top

 - Join us in the Social Hall after each service.
 Refreshments will be served!

 - Interested in becoming a member?
-Attend The Essence, a newcomer's orientation class, on the 1st Sunday of each month following the 10:30 service... meet at the front of the sanctuary.
+Attend The Essence Class, a newcomer's orientation class, on the 3rd Sunday of each month following both the 9:00 and 10:30 AM services.

-- Pick up a Friendship Packet at the Information Desk.
+- Pick up a Friendship Packet at the back of the Sanctuary.

-- Browse our Bookstore for inspirational reading and listening material.
+- Browse the Awareness Bookstore for inspirational reading and listening material.